-Frankfurt am Main isn’t one of Germany‘s biggest city, it is only the 5th largest city (behind Hamburg, Cologne, Munich and obviously Berlin) with less than 750 000 people living there.
-Neither it’s the most touristy, we don’t know anyone who has the lifelong dream of going to Frankfurt… But it’s a city of huge importance.
+Frankfurt am Main isn’t one of Germany‘s biggest cities, it is only the 5th largest city (behind Hamburg, Cologne, Munich, and obviously Berlin) with less than 750 000 people living there.
+Neither it’s the most touristy, we don’t know anyone who has the lifelong dream of going to Frankfurt… Yet, it’s a city of huge importance.

 Things to do in Frankfurt am Main

 Frankfurt walking tour